gadkins/quickstart-k8s-version-testing/README.md

-# Uffizzi Quickstart (~2 min)
+# Uffizzi Quickstart of testing multiple k8s versions (~2 min)

-This repo demonstrates how you can create Kubernetes virtual clusters on Uffizzi Cloud.
+This repo demonstrates how you can create Kubernetes virtual clusters of different versions on Uffizzi Cloud and use them for testing your application running in different Kubernetes versions.
 You can choose between creating a standard [virual cluster](#create-a-virtual-cluster) or a [dev cluster](#development-dev-cluster).
 Dev clusters are standard virtual clusters with additional developer tooling for building, testing, and auto-deploying your local project files.
 [Learn more >](https://docs.uffizzi.com/docs/quickstart)

 ## Prerequisites